krobelus1990/genesis-dao-node/docs/walktrough.md

   <img width="841" alt="Screenshot 2023-06-05 at 10 21 15" src="https://github.com/deep-ink-ventures/genesis-dao-node/assets/120174523/b11f2cb0-4f73-4417-8f45-515e22b8dbde">
 </p>

-## Interacting with a proposal as a community member
+## Voting for a proposal as a community member

 As a community member you can review the current count or cast your vote.